 A 14-year-old girl who was chased out of her home by her only family, who had just tried having her murdered, into a forest of pure Nightmare Fuel with no food or friends and nowhere to go.
 She was ashamed of the fact that she was noticeably upset instead of keeping up her normally cheerful demeanor.
 She apologizes to the animals and it's only after she's comforted them with a song that she worries about herself.
 Snow White acts incredibly badass about the whole horrible situation.

 The huntsman sparing Snow White's life.
 He knows he will face the consequences if he doesn't go through with it but when he sees her scared face, he drops the knife and warns her about the Queen.
 That took guts.

-The whole film itself was one for Walt and studio.
+The whole film itself was one for Walt Disney and his studio.
 Everybody thought it would be a huge flop and bankrupt the studio since cartoons were just a novelty at best.
 There had been a few features during the Silent Era, but nothing as ambitious as this.
-The film proved that feature-length animation was viable and audience all over the world adored it.
+The film proved that feature-length animation was viable for theatrical release and audience all over the world adored it.